 We connect our designers to an international market.
 Products ordered through AKOJO MARKET are sent directly from designer to the customer, ensuring reduced carbon footprint and simpler logistics.
 Our model keeps our overheads low and guarantees that the makers of each product receive the vast majority of income generated from sales.
 This provides financial security and sustainable growth.
 It also allows us to regularly communicate with brands over any logistical and ethical challenges, giving them the tools to grow, rather than engage in a “one-time” transaction, buying wholesale.

 AKOJO MARKET measures its impacts across all of its brands and countries of operation.
-An annual impacts report will be published in 2020.
-We have 30 brands, with collectively 600 artisans, who in turn have approximately 5.5 dependents, totalling 3,300 individuals impacted.
+An annual impacts report will be published annually.
+We have 42 brands, with collectively 840 artisans, who in turn have approximately 5.5 dependents, totalling 4,520 individuals impacted.
 In addition, many of our brands support philanthropic and community-based projects in parts of Africa, with beneficiaries exceeding 3,000 individuals.

 Total lives impacted